dappnode/template-instance/README.md

 - `yarn start` creates the graph, computes cred scores and runs the front end interface which you can access at `localhost:6006` in your browser.

+NOTE: this command will not load any new data from Discord / GitHub / Discourse, etc. If you want to re-load all the latest user activity, run `yarn load` again.

 **Clear Cache**